Bengal Sultanate: Bengal–Delhi Wars

 In 1353, the Sultan of Delhi attacked the newly formed Bengal Sultanate.
 After the siege of Ekdala Fort, Bengal agreed to pay a tribute to the Sultan of Delhi.
-In 1359, Delhi again invaded Bengal after the previous peace treaty collapsed and this time the Delhi forces were repulsed leading to Bengali victory.
+In 1359, Delhi again invaded Bengal after the previous peace treaty collapsed, and this time the Delhi forces were repulsed, leading to a Bengali victory.
 However, negotiations ultimately resulted in a new treaty in which Delhi recognized the independence of Bengal.
 The Bengal Sultans also received support from South Indian allies.
 During the 16th century, the Lodi dynasty of Delhi again attacked Bengal in pursuit of the Sultan of Jaunpur.
 The Lodis eventually agreed to a peace treaty with Bengal.

 Bengal–Jaunpur War

 The Jaunpur Sultanate attacked Bengal during the 15th century.
 With diplomatic help from Ming China and the Timurid ruler of Herat, Bengal fended off the Jaunpuri invasion.
-The motivation behind this sudden war was the newly emerged Hindu House of Ganesha which rose to prominence after Raja Ganesha rose to power by assassinating the Sultans of the previous dynasty.
-Qutb al Alam a powerful Muslim holy man was asked by Raja Ganesha for help due to the imminent threat of invasion soon after Ganesha usurped the throne.
+The motivation behind this sudden war was the newly emerged Hindu House of Ganesha, which rose to prominence after Raja Ganesha rose to power by assassinating the sultans of the previous dynasty.
+Qutb al Alam, a powerful Muslim holy man, was asked by Raja Ganesha for help due to the imminent threat of invasion soon after Ganesha usurped the throne.
 Qutb Alam eventually came to the agreement that Raja Ganesha's son, Jadu, would convert to Islam and rule in his place.
-Raja Ganesha agreed and Jadu started ruling Bengal as Jalaluddin Muhammad Shah in 1415.
+Raja Ganesha agreed, and Jadu started ruling Bengal as Jalaluddin Muhammad Shah in 1415.

 The war began in 1415 and ended in 1420.
-The Jaunpaur Sultanate challenged the newly emerged Hindu dynasty of Raja Ganesha.
-Raja Ganesha was later removed as a result but his son Jalaluddin Muhammad Shah converted to Islam and ruled the Sultanate.
-Parts of the Jaunpur Sultanate were annexed by Bengal and peace was established between the two states.
+The Jaunpur Sultanate challenged the newly emerged Hindu dynasty of Raja Ganesha.
+Raja Ganesha was later removed as a result, but his son Jalaluddin Muhammad Shah converted to Islam and ruled the Sultanate.
+Parts of the Jaunpur Sultanate were annexed by Bengal, and peace was established between the two states.

-The Timurid Empire and also Ming China mediated the war.
+The Timurid Empire as well as Ming China mediated the war.
 A diplomat in the court of Shahrukh Mirza recorded that the Timurid ruler of Herat intervened during the Bengal-Jaunpur conflict after a request from the Sultan of Bengal.
 The record speaks of Shahrukh Mirza "directing the ruler of Jaunpur to abstain from attacking the King of Bengal, or to take the consequence upon himself.
 To which the intimation of the Jaunpur ruler was obedient, and desisted from his attacks upon Bengal".
 Records from Ming China state that the Yongle Emperor also mediated between Jaunpur and Bengal after the Bengali ambassador in his Peking court complained of the conflict.